 The whole procedure, including a difficult extraction and medication, cost 5,000 baht – about $150 dollars.
 So although Brian wasn't planning to visit a dentist in Bangkok, he saved quite a bit of money compared to US prices.

-Check out our separate article for more reviews from dental patients in Bangkok and other parts of Thailand.
+Check out our separate article for more reviews from dental patients in Thailand.

-We also have a more detailed article about getting dental treatment in Thailand.
-You’ll find this has more useful information and advice to help you plan for your trip.
+We also have a more detailed article about getting dental treatment and dental implants in Thailand.
+And if you're ready to get started planning your trip, fill in your details below.